 Aqdas was born in Lahore, and grew up in Islamabad, two cities where she first learned different—and at times conflicting—forms of feminisms from her mother, grandmothers, aunts, and teachers.
 She came to the United States to study literature at Smith College, where she continued to be around many conflicting feminisms, ranging from liberal white feminism to women-of-color feminism with ideologies inspired by Audre Lorde.
-After participating in activist groups in Pakistan and feminist PoC spaces in the United States, Aqdas’ gender politics became strongly intersectional and anti-colonial.
+After participating in activist groups in Pakistan and feminist PoC spaces in the United States, Aqdas’s gender politics became strongly intersectional and anti-colonial.

 Interested in decolonizing mainstream gender movements, Aqdas believes in centering the voices of trans and queer people of color in global feminist movements.
 She also believes in the importance of critically exploring how feminism gets co-opted for imperialistic, islamophobic, and racist purposes.
 Aqdas is currently a graduate student in English Literature at the University of Maryland, where she is working on representations of non-normative bodies in postcolonial fiction.
-When she is not reading or writing, Aqdas can be found biking, listening to old Urdu ghazals, and cooking experimentally. "
+When she is not reading or writing, Aqdas can be found biking, listening to old Urdu ghazals, and cooking experimentally.

-Vanessa Borjon | Writing Fellow in Reproductive Rights and Justice
+Vanessa Borjon | Reproductive Rights and Justice

 Vanessa Borjon is the daughter of a Zacatecano immigrant and a southwest side of Chicago Chicana.
 She received her BA in Creative Writing-Poetry from Columbia College Chicago in 2015.
 Her writing explores themes of sexuality, xicanisma, and growing up in rural Illinois.
 Since 2015 she has been working as a teaching artist in various alternative high schools in Chicago where she facilitates youth dialogue around poetry and literature to build social-emotional skills.
-Her poetry has been previously published in the Columbia Poetry Review, Corazónland Review, Quaint Magazine, Nepantla, and The Shade Journal, among others."
+Her poetry has been previously published in the Columbia Poetry Review, Corazónland Review, Quaint Magazine, Nepantla, and the Shade Journal, among others.

-Bemnet Gebrechirstos | Writing Fellow in Pop-Culture Criticism
+Bemnet Gebrechirstos | Pop Culture Criticism

-Mailee Hung | Writing Fellow in Technology
+Mailee Hung | Technology

 Mailee Hung is a writer, editor, and cultural critic based out of San Francisco, California.
 She earned her MA in Visual and Critical Studies at California College of the Arts in 2016, where she wrote her thesis on prosthetics in Western contemporary pop culture.
 Her work focuses on the discursive and material intersections of technology and the human body.
-She is especially interested in the ways in which technologies define socio-biological norms and render only certain bodies culturally and scientifically intelligible.
+She is especially interested in the ways in which technologies define sociobiological norms and render only certain bodies culturally and scientifically intelligible.